An intricate quantum statistical effect and the foundation of quantum mechanics: The bidirectional big-bang / big-crunch scenario

-There is an appealing way out.
-The basic idea to avoid the fixed final state is to replace it just by a matching one.
-We here discuss it in a cosmological frame of a bidirectional universe.
+There are many exciting new observation in cosmology and astrophysics.
+Extrapolating observations it is usually assumed that a rather but not completely homogenous universe undergoes an accelerating expansion.
+The central argument for macroscopic causality required that the total life time of the universe has to be much larger than its present age.
+In this way extrapolations of present observation are not really relevant.

-Nobody understands dark energy.
-The observed accelerated expansion can be expected to eventually reverse ~yielding a possibly topologically complicated
+The understanding of dark energy or what ever drives the dynamic of the cosmos is not jet available~\cite{di2019planck,kaloper2015sequestration}.
+The concept that eventually the anti-gravitating dark energy gets exhausted leading to a \textsl{big bang / big crunch universe} is at least appealing.

-To avoid hopefully irrelevant complications we consider a simple configuration.
-The total age of the universe is taken to be $\tau$ and both the expanding and the contracting phase is assumed to last for $\tau/2$ .
+Of course there are black holes and the structure of the universe must be topologically intricate.
+The expectation is that these complications are not relevant for the basic understanding of our epoch and that one can consider a simple most configuration where the total age of the universe is $\tau$ and both the expanding and the contracting phase last for $\tau/2$ .

+The initial and final state are not be CPT conjugates.
 As above all quantum decisions are stored in the initial and final state.
 Their overlap: